WilliamGusmanov/Memento/README.md

 # Momento
-Writes multiple objects out to a binary file using stream I/O showcasing the Momento Design Pattern
+Writes multiple objects out to a binary file using stream I/O showcasing the Momento Design Pattern for CECS 277